Optimal allocation patterns and optimal seed mass of a perennial plant: Introduction

 \section{Introduction}

-The pioneering work \cite{Coh1971} gave rise to a new class of mathematical models of plants, based on the methods of optimal control theory in which it is assumed that a plant can control itself to maximize its fitness to environment which is often identified with the mass of seeds produced by a plant during its life.
+The pioneering work \cite{Coh1971} gave rise to a new class of mathematical models of plants based on methods of optimal control theory.
+In these models it was assumed that a plant can control resource allocation in order to maximise its fitness, which is often identified with the mass of seeds produced by a plant during its lifetime.

-The first models have been devoted to the development of annual plants.
-In them it is assumed that a plant consists of a number of compartments, at least of vegetative compartment (leaves, roots, stems) and reproductive compartment (seeds and auxiliary tissues), but also can include storage and defensive tissues.
+In the first models, which were devoted to the development of annual plants, it was assumed that a plant consists of a number of compartments -- at least of a vegetative compartment (leaves, roots, stems) and a reproductive compartment (seeds and auxiliary tissues), although storage and defensive tissues could also be included.

-The basic model of this type \cite{ViP80} results in a bang-bang transition from the allocation to vegetative tissues to the allocation to seeds.

-This model of an annual plant has been extended in many directions: in particular in \cite{IwR84} a model with multiple vegetative compartments has been analyzed, in works \cite{ZiK1995}, \cite{IoG2005} a model with additional physiological constraints has been considered that results in periods of mixed growth (where both vegetative and reproductive parts of a plant grow simultaneously).
-The optimal allocation strategies in stochastic environments have been investigated in particular in \cite{Lar2006}.
-Allocation to defensive tissues was encountered, to cite a few, in \cite{YFH2007}, \cite{TaY2010}.
+This basic model, posited by \cite{ViP1980}, results in a bang-bang transition from the allocation to vegetative tissues to the allocation to seeds.
+This annual plant model has been extended in many directions, in particular in \cite{IwR1984} a model with multiple vegetative compartments was analysed, and in \cite{ZiK1995} and \cite{IoG2005}, in which additional physiological constraints were considered, resulting in periods of mixed growth (where both the vegetative and reproductive parts of a plant grow simultaneously).
+Optimal allocation strategies in stochastic environments have been investigated in particular in \cite{Lar2006}, while allocation to defensive tissues was encountered in \cite{YFH2007} and \cite{TaY2010}, to cite a few examples.

-The overview of the early works in this field is provided in a paper \cite{Fox1992}.
-For general overview of the resource allocation in plants see books \cite{BaG1997} and \cite{ReB2005}.
+The survey of early works in this field is provided in \cite{Fox1992}, and for a general overview of resource allocation in plants see books \cite{BaG1997} and \cite{ReB2005}.